 Operating Earnings are Earnings Before Interest and Taxes (abbreviated EBIT).
-By ignoring tax and interest expenses, it focuses solely on a company's ability to generate earnings from operations, ignoring taxation rates and debt load.
+By ignoring tax and interest expenses, this metric focuses tightly on a company's ability to generate earnings from operations, ignoring taxation rates and debt load.
 EBIT can be useful to determine if a company could be valuable if bought out and its tax rate or debt load were changed.
 "Operating Earnings" is not defined by GAAP (Generally Accepted Accounting Practices) and therefore one must know exactly how the number is calculated before using it for investing decisions.

 Earnings Before Taxes (EBT)

 Earnings Before Taxes (EBT) is calculated by ignoring taxes as an expense in the Earnings calculation.
 This is useful when comparing Companies in locations with different taxation rates.
 In another example, the latest Tax Reform Legislation of 2018 has resulted in some large one-time tax bills that distort the after-tax earnings, so EBT could be used to remove this impact on earnings.